Alpine Lakes · 8,400–9,040 ft · Southern Utah

 Duck Creek Pond

-A peaceful pond right in Duck Creek Village.
-Great for families with young children — calm waters, easy shoreline access, and the charming village nearby for lunch and ice cream.
+A peaceful stocked pond right in Duck Creek Village — ideal for families with young kids.
+Calm waters, easy shoreline access, and no boat needed.
+Walk to the village for lunch, ice cream, or to browse the local shops after a morning on the water.

 Sevier River